Calinou/awesome-gamedev/README.md

 * [PhysicsFS] [99] - A library to provide abstract access to various archives. [zlib] [45] .
 * [ScummVM] [53] - A program which allows you to run certain classic graphical point-and-click adventure games, provided you already have their data files.
 [GNU GPLv2] [14] or later.
 * [Torsion][365] - A TorqueScript IDE.
 [Expat][11].
+* [TrenchBroom][370] - A cross-platform level editor for Quake-engine-based games.
+Currently supports Quake, Quake 2 and Hexen 2 engine-based games.
+[GNU GPLv3][23] or later.
 * [WorldForge] [135] - Provides everything needed to create your own free software MMORPG.
 [GNU GPLv3] [23] or later (or a compatible license).

 [1]: https://www.fsf.org/about/what-is-free-software